-Black piedra is a fungal infection of hair shafts.
-It is also known as trichomycosis nodosa.
-It is a Latin word that means stone.
+Black piedra is a fungal infection of the hair shafts.
+It is also known as Trichomycosis nodosa.
 The fungal elements are attached to the hair shaft to form nodules along the hair shaft.
-It predominantly affects scalp hair, although the involvement of beard, mustache and pubic hairs is also known.
+It predominantly affects scalp hair, although involvement of the beard, mustache, and pubic hairs is also known.
 Black piedra is common in hot and humid countries like South American countries and Southeast Asian countries.
 Black piedra is rare in Europe.
 It can affect humans as well as other primates.

 Black piedra results from a particular fungal species called Piedraia hortae.
 This fungal disease results from poor personal hygiene.
-It is commonly seen in people having long hair and with excessive use of different hair oils.
+It is commonly seen in people having long hair and with the excessive use of different hair oils.
 Practices like prolonged wearing of veils or tight hats may contribute to its development and progression.
-There are also reports of sexual transmission has also been reported.
+There are also reports of sexual transmission.
 The incidence of fungal infections is on the rise due to the opportunistic nature of the fungal organisms and the prevalence of immunodeficient conditions.

 Black piedra is an infection of tropical and subtropical regions.
 However, due to worldwide travel, it may also occur sporadically in other regions, even in Europe.
 The exact mode of spread of piedra is not clear.
 The use of an infected comb or sharing of pillows and bedsheets may be the possible factors for transmission.
 Though piedra can occur at any age, its incidence usually drops off after middle age.
 The occurrence of both black piedra and white piedra simultaneously in a patient is extremely rare.

 The soil appears to be the primary source of infection in black piedra, although P. hortae, has also been traced in stagnant water and crops.
 P. hortae can produce sexual spores in the parasitic phase, which is a unique feature of this fungus among other pathogenic fungi.